 Biodiversity in Armenia is under severe threat from human activity.
 Massive population growth and urbanisation over the last hundred years, together with the mass migration of rural populations to escape conflicts, have led to habitat loss and degradation and declines of plant and animal species.
 Intensification of agriculture, overgrazing, overfishing, timber extraction, poaching, and pollution from industry, mining and vehicles are the biggest direct drivers of biodiversity loss in Armenia.
 Steppes have been converted to agriculture, wetlands lost from water diversion, and forest cover reduced from 40% to 10%.
 To prevent the continued loss of Armenia’s rich biodiversity, WLT has been supporting our partner FPWC’s conservation work since 2010.

-Our partners in Armenia
+Our Partners in Armenia

-Current Projects in Armenia
+Our projects in Armenia

 Caucasus Wildlife Refuge